Anastasiia Metelkina: 2021–22 season

-2022–23 season
+2022–23 season: Grand Prix medal

 Metelkina/Parkman opened their season at the 2022 Nebelhorn Trophy, finishing fifth.
 They went on to compete on the Grand Prix series, finishing fourth at the 2022 MK John Wilson Trophy as well as taking bronze at the 2022 Grand Prix of Espoo.

 Despite being selected to compete at the 2023 European Championships, Metelkina/Parkman ultimately ended their partnership in December 2022.